History and Philosophy of Science

 HPS/H 160.
 Einstein and His Generation: The History of Modern Physical Sciences.
 9 units (3-0-6); third term.
 An exploration of the most significant scientific developments in the physical sciences, structured around the life and work of Albert Einstein (1879-1955), with particular emphasis on the new theories of radiation, the structure of matter, relativity, and quantum mechanics.
 While using original Einstein manuscripts, notebooks, scientific papers, and personal correspondence, we shall also study how experimental and theoretical work in the sciences was carried out; scientific education and career patterns; personal, political, cultural, and sociological dimensions of science.
 Instructor: Kormos-Buchwald.

 HPS/H 162.
 Social Studies of Science.
 9 units (3-0-6); third term.
 A comparative, multidisciplinary course that examines the practice of science in a variety of locales, using methods from the history, sociology, and anthropology of scientific knowledge.
 Topics covered include the high-energy particle laboratory as compared with a biological one; Western as compared to non-Western scientific reasoning; the use of visualization techniques in science from their inception to virtual reality; gender in science; and other topics.
-Instructors: Feingold.
+Instructor: Feingold.

 HPS/Pl 165.
 Selected Topics in Philosophy of Science.
 9 units (3-0-6).
 Instructors: Staff, visiting lecturers.